-On Saturday I drove up to Irvine for the Women in Travel Summit hosted by Wanderful.
+On Saturday we drove up to Irvine for the Women in Travel Summit hosted by Wanderful.
 I have never been to a blogger conference before, so I think that I went in hopeful for a fun day and a few good tips, but not with the expectation to have my socks blown off.
 Obviously I am new to the game, because my experience was the latter.

 So what was so amazing about my experience?
 On my drive back to San Diego, I tried to flip through my notes to read to my husband some of the inspiring stories I heard or pieces of advice I loved – but my notes just didn’t seem to do my experience justice.